ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-console-advanced-deployment.md

     - Step four: Push the Docker image to your container registry
     - Step five: Create a Kubernetes secret `hsmcrypto`
     - Step six: Create the HSM configmap `ibm-hlfsupport-hsm-config`

-The use of a PKCS #11 proxy has been deprecated in favor of building an HSM client image which is simpler to configure and provides better overall performance.
-The following steps outline how to build and publish an HSM client image.
-{: note}

-It is not possible to migrate an existing node, that uses HSM with a PKCS #11 proxy, to use the HSM client image.
-To take advantage of the HSM client image, you need to deploy a new CA, peer, or ordering node.
-{: note}

 #### Step one: (Optional) Build an HSM daemon image
 {: #ibm-hlfsupport-console-adv-deployment-hsm-daemon}